magdev2022/cloudflaresolver/README.md

 Please allow up to 5 seconds...
 ```

-Please don't share our work, payment, amount, other information to others.

 The first visit to any site with Cloudflare IUAM enabled will sleep for 4 to 5 seconds until the challenge is solved, though no delay will occur after the first request.

 # Installation